kvistgaard/opsis/README.md

 Three features use settings:

-- opening local files in desktop applications, for example Markdown notes in Obsidian
+- Opening local files in desktop applications, for example Markdown notes in Obsidian
-- choosing between several SPARQL endpoints from the header
+- Choosing between several SPARQL endpoints from the header
-- pinning classes for every visitor.
+- Pinning classes.
 The classes you list in the settings appear at the top of the Class list for everyone who opens the graph.
-A class you pin with a click (the pin icon appears when you hover on a class) stays pinned only in your own browser.
+A class you pin with a click (the pin icon appears when you hover on a class) stays pinned only in your own browser but if so you wish, you can copy it as Turtle with one click and add to the settings.

 ## Troubleshooting